Skip to main content

 • Summarize diabetes treatment and management strategies in youth.

-• Explain the medical complications associated with diabetes in children and youth.
+• Explain the medical complications associated with diabetes in children and adolescents.

-• Outline the common challenges facing children with diabetes and their families.
+• Outline the common challenges facing youth with diabetes and their families.

 • Discuss the transition from pediatric to adult diabetes care.